dfm/george/docs/tutorials/scaling.rst

-The sklearn and basic solver perform similarly with george being consistently a factor of :math:`\sim 1.5` faster.
+The sklearn and basic solver perform similarly with george being consistently slightly faster.
 This is not surprising because they both use LAPACK (via numpy/scipy) to naïvely compute the likelihood.
 GPy is consistently slower (probably because of Python overheads) even for small datasets but, like I mentioned previously, this wasn't really what GPy was designed to do and it comes with a lot of other features.
 For large datasets (:math:`N \gtrsim 1000`), the ``HODLRSolver`` really shines.
 In practice, this gain is less significant for multidimensional inputs and some other kernels but for reasonably well-behaved time-series models, it might solve all of your problems!